Written by Nomeda Marazienė from Leadership Experts Group

 “Yes, these are the colors of the Lithuanian flag.” – Rimas, a nine-year-old participant.

-Six Seconds’ preferred partner, Leadership Experts Group, has partnered with Barclays Group Operations Limited – Lithuania to bring EQ training to the Foster Care and Social Family Support Centre in Didziasalis, a tiny town on the border of Lithuania and Belarus.
+Six Seconds’ ally, Leadership Experts Group, has partnered with Barclays Group Operations Limited – Lithuania to bring EQ training to the Foster Care and Social Family Support Centre in Didziasalis, a tiny town on the border of Lithuania and Belarus.
 As their project heads into its first year, children who have participated now reflect on what they have learned about emotions.
 These foster children have suffered betrayal, rejection, physical and psychological violence, so there is a greater need for this project than in the general population.

 Goals of the emotional intelligence project